fleveque/iframe_headers/README.md

       [applications: [:iframe_headers]]
     end
     ```
-  And use the plug where at your needs
+  And use the plug at your needs

     ```elixir
     plug IframeHeaders
     ```

+## Example

+I made a simple server app to try it https://github.com/fleveque/iframe_headers_demo

+## Thanks

+Based on [How to write a plug package and publish it on hex](http://www.cultivatehq.com/posts/how-to-write-a-plug-package-and-publish-it-on-hex/) by Mark Connell.
+Nice tutorial to create your own plug package.